 - A perfectly-formed 90 year-old cedar of Lebanon

-Unlike Belvedere, it’s not open year round, but usually from late March to early August.
-During that time they also have a handful of plants for sale.
+Unlike Belvedere, the gardens usually only open from the middle of March to sometime in late summer.
+During that time they may also have a handful of plants for sale.

 How to get to the alpine gardens

 Just follow the directions for Upper Belvedere.
-To enter the gardens, go to the southern gates of Belvedere and walk east for a few metres – you can’t miss it.
+To enter the gardens, go to the southern gates of the complex and walk east for a few metres: you can’t miss them.